EPCCed/cs2-sdk-training/practicals/walk-through/wafer-version-wt3-memcpy/README.md

+# RUNNING

+Launch by doing `sbatch submit.sh`.
+Do not run `./commands.sh` directly.

-# Walk through 3: Memcpy
+# Walk through 3: Memcpy on Wafer

 How do we copy data in and out of the WSE from our host?